tamphh/dotfiles-1/README.md

 Colorscheme for vim are not include into this repo, you have to download and install them manually, the link is on the description of each screens bellow.

+If you use pathogen, you can use my script to download and install all the vim colors that i use:

+    $ ./install --vim

 ## zsh

 I use the plugin [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) with the theme [spaceship-prompt](https://github.com/denysdovhan/spaceship-prompt).

+You can install with theses 2 repos with:

+    $ ./install --zsh

 ## Screens